jkehm/kickstarter-analysis/README.md

 The syntax for this code is:
 >=COUNTIFS([criteria_range<sub>1</sub>, criteria<sub>1</sub>] .. [criteria_range<sub>n</sub>, criteria<sub>n</sub>)

-In this case, there are two different criteria that we are searching for.
+In this case, there are three different criteria that we are searching for.
 The first one being that it was either Succesful, Failed, or Canceled.
 So the code should look like this for determining Succesful/Failed/Canceled
 >=COUNTIFS(Kickstarter!$F:$F, "=successful")

 The second criteria is determining which Dollar-range it will fall under.
 So combined the code will look like:
 >=COUNTIFS(Kickstarter!$F:$F, "=successful", Kickstarter!$D:$D, "<1000")

+The third criteria is determining whether or not the Subcategory is a Play.
+The combined code will look like:
+>=COUNTIFS(Kickstarter!$F:$F, "=successful", Kickstarter!$D:$D, "<1000", Kickstarter!$Q:$Q, "=plays")

 This function tells Excel to count any value if it is in Column F of the Kickstarter Worksheet (Outcome) and is equal to "succesful"

 AND

 The value of Column D in the Kickstarter Worksheet (goal) is "less than 1000".

+AND

+The value of Column Q in teh Kickstarter Worksheet (subcategory) is equal to "plays".

 This same pattern will continue all the way throughout this spreadsheet.
 Until all of the data required has been filled out.